snowplow/marketing-attribution-accelerator/content/modeling/modeling_2.md

 snowplow__backfill_limit_days: 60
 ```

+For further details you can have a look at our [docs](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-configuration/web/) which contains descriptions and default values of each variable.

 #### **Step 2:** Run the package
 It is important to ensure that the schemas and tables this will build into will not overwrite any tables you wish to keep.
-You can change the schema in your profiles.yml if you wish to ensure nothing will be overwritten.
+You can change the schema in your `profiles.yml` if you wish to ensure nothing will be overwritten.

 Run the snowplow_web package
 ```
 dbt run --selector snowplow_web --full-refresh --vars 'snowplow__allow_refresh: true'
 ```

 This should have created the table `<your_schema>_derived.snowplow_web_page_views`.
-This is the table that we will be using in the snowplow_fractribution package.
+This is the table that we will be using in the `snowplow_fractribution` package.